 This means if you vend any sort of hemp-derived product on eBay, Shopify, etc. via a third-party processor such as PayPal then you’re doing a riskier job and your account can be closed without any notification.

 A big yes.
 Square launched a new pilot program in 2019 to permit CBD merchants to sign up for its services.
 Their CBD credit card processing rates are sky-scraping than Square’s normal rates, but there are no long-term contracts and no monthly fees.
 We don’t suggest using Square as a merchant account for your CBD business until and unless you’re just processing a few transactions per month.

 Can you sell CBD with Woo Commerce?

 Yes.
-You can operate the open-source Woo Commerce platform without limitation, but you should be acknowledged their demands when using other Automatic services with it – for example, if you’re sailing to customers or tracking stock via Jetpack and want a mobile app that’ll work side by side with store’s design then this is where a CBD merchant account via Merchant Stronghold comes comfortably.
+You can operate the open-source Woo Commerce platform without limitation.
+But you should be acknowledged their demands when using other Automatic services with it – for example, if you’re sailing to customers or tracking stock via Jetpack and want a mobile app that’ll work side by side with the store’s design then this is where a CBD merchant account via Merchant Stronghold comes comfortably.
 Our merchant account options are consistent with both Android and Apple devices so no one skips out on any offers.

 Can you sell CBD products on Shopify?

 Yes.
 Shopify grants and promotes the sale of CBD products in states where it’s legalized to do so.
 But you’ll require a third-party payment gateway provider like Merchant Stronghold, but before we get into that there are some warnings worth noting.
 If your business is situated in or caters accurately to an area where CBD sales aren’t permitted.
 It gets tough.

 What’s essential to get a CBD Merchant Account?